-L-menthol activates the cold-receptor transient receptor potential melastatin 8(1) which is located on the cell membrane of brown adipocytes(2) and sensory neurons on the skin.(3) Both skin^(4, 5) and diet(2) L-menthol treatments increase metabolism, non-shivering thermogenesis activity, and body weight loss in mice.
-This study examined the effect of skin versus diet L-menthol treatment on metabolism and thermoregulation in humans.
-Nine healthy male volunteers were randomly distributed into either L-menthol skin (ST; n=4) and diet (DT; n=5) treatments groups.
-Fasted participants seated at thermoneutral condition were treated with 10 mg/kg L-menthol (ST: gel; DT: capsule) and placebo (ST: water: DT: lactose) in a random order on two different days.
-Core temperature (Tc), heat storage (S), metabolic rate (M), and mean skin temperature (Tsk) were assessed for 15 min at baseline, immediately following each treatment, and every hour thereafter for 7 hours.
-Kruskal-Wallis one-way ANOVA was used to assess the effect of each treatment on all variables showing a change across time for both ST and DT (Figure 1, p<0.05).
+Transient receptor potential melastatin 8 (TRPM8) is the receptor for cold sensation and is located on the cell membrane of brown adipocytes(1) and sensory neurons on the skin,(2) and can be activated by both cold and L-menthol.
+(3) Indeed, both skin (4, 5) and dietary (1) Lmenthol treatments increase brown adipose tissue activity and metabolism in mice, leading to reduced body weight.
+However, the effects of these treatments in humans remain incompletely understood.
+The aim of this study was to examine the effect of dietary and skin TRPM8 stimulation on metabolism and thermoregulation in humans.
+After obtaining University of Thessaly ethical approval, nine healthy male volunteers were randomly distributed into either L-menthol skin (ST; n=4) and dietary (DT; n=5) treatment groups.
+Participants in both groups were treated with 10 mg/kg L-menthol (ST: gel; DT: capsule) and placebo (ST; water: DT; lactose capsule) in a random order on two different days.
+Fasted participants remained seated in a 24-25°C and 40-50% relative humidity environment.
+Core temperature (Tc), heat storage (S), metabolic rate (M), and mean skin temperature (Tsk) were measured at baseline, immediately following each treatment, and every hour thereafter for 7 hours.
+Each assessment lasted 15 min.
+The placebo condition data were subtracted from the L-menthol condition data to eliminate the effect of diurnal variation.
+Kruskal-Wallis one-way ANOVA was used to assess the effect of each treatment on all variables showing a change across time for both ST and DT (Figure 1; p<0.05).
 Post hoc Mann-Whitney U tests showed that ST reduced Tsk within 2 hours and increased S, M, and Tc within 4 hours (p<0.05).
 A similar, albeit weaker, effect was observed following DT (p<0.05).
 Between-treatments comparisons showed that ST produced a strong vasoconstriction [evident by a greater reduction in Tsk (p<0.05)] that resulted in a greater increase in S, M, and Tc (p<0.05).
-Concluding, L-menthol ST and DT treatments result in cutaneous vasoconstriction and increased metabolic heat production showing a stronger effect by ST.
+It is concluded that TRPM8 stimulation via L-menthol ST and DT result in cutaneous vasoconstriction and increased metabolic heat production.
+Moreover, the effects produced by ST appear to be stronger, as compared to those of DT.